JordanTolliver-88/Medical-Data-Management-System/README.md

 Acting as a small database consulting company specializing in developing databases for the medical industry.
 I have just been awarded the contract to develop a data model for a database application system for a mid-size health insurance company to keep track of health claims, including patient information, provider(doctor) information, information about patient visits to their doctor, as well as prescription drugs prescribed to patients.

+## Advanced Data Modeling Requirements and Normalization Standards
+- Emphasize modeling for historical Data: include an entity showing a history of previous primary care doctors and the dates that the doctor was assigned to a particular patient.
+- Made sure to include all 3 stages of normalization in the ERD
+- Included Recursive Relationships
+- Modified the ERD to make this distinction using an arc.

+Learn more about each of these requirements and Standards [HERE]([https://www.example.com](https://github.com/JordanTolliver-88/Database-Normalization-and-Specialized-Relationship-Modeling-Requirements/blob/main/README.md))

 # Determining entities, attributes, UIDs
 ## Tables include